Undline/UndChain/readme.md

-*Please note: This is a massive project and everything is still a work in progress, as such we may need to pivot the functionality until the network is fully functional.*

 # What is UndChain

 UndChain is a PoU (Proof of Utility) blockchain; that can best be thought of as a decentralized cloud service in which anyone can participate.
 There are three different utilities that can be performed on the network, that work together to create similar functionality as conventional cloud service providers.